-When your support volume is low or you only have one or two people answering customer questions, using a shared email inbox as your primary customer contact point does have some benefits:
+When your customer support volume is low or you only have one or two people answering customer questions, using a shared inbox can be an effective way to communicate with your customers and collaborate with your coworkers.

-But despite what the Care Bears might say, sharing is not always caring, and running your support from a shared inbox like Gmail can turn from practical to problematic very quickly.
+But despite what the Care Bears might say, sharing is not always caring, and as your business and customer service team scales, running support from a shared inbox like Gmail can turn from practical to problematic very quickly.

-While a shared inbox might work for your support needs in the beginning, as your business grows, the shortcomings will become apparent.
+But as your business grows, the shortcomings of shared inboxes will become apparent.

 When shared inboxes fail

-A shared inbox can be very much like that, where a system that once functioned perfectly suddenly collapses under its own weight.
+A shared inbox can be very much like that: a system that once functioned perfectly suddenly collapses under its own weight.

-Angela describes a situation typical of the problems teams face trying to share an inbox for customer support.
-Confusion, inefficiency and frustration for the team that eventually impacts on the customers.
+Angela describes a situation typical of the problems teams face trying to share an inbox for customer support — confusion, inefficiency, and frustration for the team — issues that ultimately impact customers.

 - Loss of context.
 Email inboxes on their own don’t show who the customer is, and they aren’t able to use contextual information from prior interactions or internal data sources.

 - Collisions between team members.
-When multiple people have access to the same email account at the same time, it’s too easy for people to reply at the same time or leave it to someone else (a confusion that can lead to delayed replies).
+When multiple people have access to the same email account at the same time, it’s too easy for people to reply at the same time or leave it for someone else — a confusion that can lead to delayed replies.

 - Risk of miscommunication.
 Have you ever received an email reply that clearly wasn’t meant for you?
 Email does not allow for clear separation of internal notes and external messages.

 - Loss of knowledge.
 Email is where knowledge sharing goes to die.
-So much great information ends up lost inside email threads, which are difficult to find later on.
+So much great information ends up lost inside email threads that are difficult to find later on.